|

 Using the Stefan-Boltzmann law, we write

 We thus obtain the following differential equation giving change in temperature of the filament with time.
-We integrate this equation, From the above equation we can calculate the time taken by the filament of

 the bulb to cool down by